 Sipping mulled wine, strolling through the charming alleys of the medieval Old City and visiting Bern’s sparkling Christmas markets: at Christmastime, Bern is immersed in a magical golden glow.
 Creative winter pop-up stalls, designer handicrafts, and plenty of fondue spots – “Christmas.
 Nothing beats Bern.” has everything you could wish for.
 Our recommendation: take a trip to the hopefully wonderfully snowy Emmental valley, visit the Berchtoldshof farm in Bätterkinden where, from 1 December 2020 to 6 January 2021, there’s a 16-metre nativity scene with life-sized figurines, and stop by Kambly in Trubschachen on your way back, where you can try over 100 different sweet treats, bake your own cookies, decorate gingerbread, and go on a tour to see the wild animals in the forest.

 Everything there is to know about “Christmas.
 Nothing beats Bern.”

-When it’s cold and damp outside, there’s nothing better than a cosy café and “Käfele” (that’s what the Bernese call relaxing and enjoying a cup of coffee).
-In Bern, you’ve got plenty of locations to choose from when it comes to a nice hot cup of coffee: perhaps a café beneath the arcades, protected from the rain?
-Or one of the characteristic cellars with the vaulted ceilings?
-We love following the steps down into Café Alpin or having some homemade scones with our coffee at Café Marta.
+When it’s cold and damp outside, there’s nothing better than getting comfy in a cosy café for some “Käfele” (which is what the Bernese call relaxing and enjoying a nice cup of coffee).
+In the federal city, you’re spoiled for choice when it comes to coffee places: perhaps a nice café beneath Bern’s famous arcades?
+Or in one of the characteristic vaulted cellars?
+We also love taking the steps down into Café Alpin or enjoying some homemade scones with our coffee at Café Marta.
 Or maybe you’d rather go to Adrianos to drink locally roasted coffee and watch the hustle and bustle around Zytglogge (Clock Tower)?
 We think that “café crawls” are the new pub crawls, so we’re stopping by all of them!

 Fun Activities for Adventurers of All Ages